-Uzbekistan has just revealed its pavilion for Expo 2025 in Osaka, Japan.
-Designed by Atelier Brückner and realized by NUSSLI, the pavilion aims to showcase the country’s vision for the future under the Expo’s broader theme, “Designing the Future Society for Our Lives.”
-Composed of modular, reusable wooden elements, the pavilion’s architecture will later be reconstructed in Uzbekistan, serving as a studio, workshop, or school.
+Uzbekistan has revealed the latest photographs of the pavilion for Expo 2025 in Osaka, Japan, after the recent opening.
+Designed by Atelier Brückner and realized by NUSSLI, the pavilion aims to showcase the country's vision for the future under the Expo's broader theme, "Designing the Future Society for Our Lives."
+Composed of modular, reusable wooden elements, the pavilion's architecture will later be reconstructed in Uzbekistan, serving as a studio, workshop, or school.

 The pavilion's design integrates three key elements: a garden, a forest of columns, and a central sculptural connection.
 The ground floor garden symbolizes Uzbekistan's rich cultural landscape, offering a space for interaction and encounters.
 The forest of columns, reflecting traditional timber craftsmanship, emphasizes modularity and innovation.
 Finally, the sculptural connection physically unites the roof and garden, seeking to provide a coherent experience for visitors.